 The Company's passion to incorporate sustainability in design, has taken the extra efforts to get its property certified under the LEED certification programme by the U.S. Green Building Council.
-The Company has IGBC green building in gold rating for its Island City Centre Project at Dadar.

-Does the Company identify and assess potential environmental
+Does the Company identify and assess potential environmental risks?